-Evidence is current to 25th May 2017.
-We included 11 trials with a total of 3555 participants evaluating prescribing strategies for people with respiratory tract infections.
-Ten of these studies compared strategies of delaying antibiotics with immediate antibiotics.
-Four studies compared delayed antibiotics with no antibiotics.
-Of the 11 studies, five included only children (1173 participants), two included only adults (594 participants), and four included children and adults (1761 participants).
-The studies investigated a variety of respiratory tract infections.
-One study involving 405 participants was new for this update.
+We included 12 trials with a total of 3968 participants, of which data from 3750 were available for evaluation of prescribing strategies for people with a variety of respiratory tract infections.
+Eleven of these studies compared strategies of delaying antibiotics with immediate antibiotics.
+Five studies compared delayed antibiotics with no antibiotics.
+Of the 12 studies, six included only children (1569 participants), two included only adults (589 participants), and four included children and adults (1596 participants).
+The new study included in this update enrolled 448 participants, and 436 were analysed following application of exclusion criteria.

 No included studies evaluated antibiotic resistance.

 Our confidence in the evidence is only moderate because of concerns that people in the studies were not randomly placed into the different treatment groups.
 This means that differences between the groups could be due to differences between people rather than between the treatments.
 It is also possible that people in the studies were aware of which treatment they were getting.
 Not all of the studies provided data about everything that we were interested in.